thisisashwinraj/Ashwin-Mini-Learning-Projects/README.md

 All pull requests are reviewed on a monthly rolling basis.
 Your understanding is appreciate during this review process.

 # License and Project Status
 Workspace, & all other resources are distributed under [Eclipse Public License 2.0](https://github.com/thisisashwinraj/JovianBot-ChatBot-For-Social-Good/blob/main/LICENSE).
-All new releases are logged in the [/Versions](https://github.com/thisisashwinraj/JovianBot-ChatBot-For-Social-Good/tree/main/versions) directory of the individual projects.
+All releases are logged in [/Versions](https://github.com/thisisashwinraj/JovianBot-ChatBot-For-Social-Good/tree/main/versions).